Podcast

 Tune in to hear students, parents, teachers, business leaders, policymakers, and more, hashing out the most pressing needs and promising solutions in schools.
 Our State of Education lets you know what’s happening in education and what you can do to support it.

-Our State of Education airs on the first Monday of every month, at 7 pm on WJR radio (channel 760 AM), or watch the livestream online at WJR.com.
+Our State of Education airs on WJR radio (channel 760 AM) and is available to livestream online at WJR.com.
 Every episode recording will be available here, on YouTube, and on all podcast platforms.

 Featuring: Senator Darrin Camilleri, President & CEO of Bridgwater Interiors and The Skillman Foundation Board Chair Ron Hall, & Senator Ed McBroom